Governor Kundi Assures Support To Establish Cherat Cement Unit In DI Khan - UrduPoint

 Governor Kundi Assures Support To Establish Cherat Cement Unit In DI Khan

-PESHAWAR, (UrduPoint / Pakistan Point News - 13th Nov, 2024) A delegation led by Azam Farooq, CEO of Cherat Cement Company, met with Governor Khyber Pakhtunkhwa Faisal Karim Kundi on Wednesday at Governor House to discuss the province's industrial development and investment promotion.
+PESHAWAR, (UrduPoint / Pakistan Point News - 14th Nov, 2024) A delegation led by Azam Farooq, CEO of Cherat Cement Company, met with Governor Khyber Pakhtunkhwa Faisal Karim Kundi at Governor House to discuss the province's industrial development and investment promotion.

 The delegation included Ali Farooq, Deputy GM Admin Fazal Din Khan, and Senior Manager Administration Zeeshan.